Steiner Academy Hereford

 The Steiner Academy Hereford is a Steiner-Waldorf Academy school in Much Dewchurch near Hereford, Herefordshire, UK.
 It opened in September 2008 based at the earlier Hereford Waldorf School and is the first publicly funded Steiner-Waldorf school in the UK.
 The school takes students from the Kindergarten age of 3 to 16.

 Natural Environment Academy

-As a state funded Academy its specialism is the natural environment.
-The Academy is based on the earlier Hereford Waldorf School which existed for 25 years at the same site and comprised a Victorian school, medieval farmhouse and a more recent Kindergarten extension, and 18th century barns.
-Between 2008 and 2011 the school and site were redeveloped by John Renshaw Architects in a £6.5 million project that transformed the school using natural materials.
+As a state-funded academy, its specialism is the natural environment.
+The academy is based on the earlier Hereford Waldorf School which existed for 25 years at the same site and comprised a Victorian school, medieval farmhouse and a more recent kindergarten extension, and eighteenth-century barns.
+Between 2008 and 2011 the school and site were redeveloped by John Renshaw Architects in a £6.5 million project using natural materials.
 This redevelopment provided a new hall, renewable energy, and buildings upgraded to reduce the environmental footprint, while organising the development of the site in sympathy with the natural environment.
-The school has outdoor classrooms and a significant area of productive gardens and other ecology areas dedicated to Landwork activities.
+The school has outdoor classrooms and an area of productive gardens and other ecology areas dedicated to Landwork activities.